-Sample expenditure description and voucher number Sample expenditure amount reported Documentation exists to support expenditure in accordance with IP's applicable rules and procedures and agreements with the agency?
-(Y/N) - document the evidence reviewed accordance with work Expenditure has been reviewed and approved in accordance with IP's applicable rules and procedures and agreements with the agency?
+Sample expenditure description and voucher number Sample expenditure amount reported and procedures and agreements with Activity is related to expenditure in accordance with work plan?
+(Y/N) - document the line item in the budget or work plan Expenditure has been reviewed and approved in accordance with IP's applicable rules and procedures and agreements with the agency?
 (Y/N) - document the level of review and approval Expenditure was reflected on a certified FACE form submitted to the agency and in IP's accounting records and bank statement?
 (Y/N) Supporting documents are stamped 'PAID from UNICEF grant', indicating which agency funded the transaction or coded to and recorded in a UNICEF specific fund?
-(Y/N) Expenditure was recorded in the IP's accounting records and reflected in a certified FACE form in the period in which it was incurred (Y/N) Price paid for goods or services against United Nations agreed standard rates (if readily available) and according to budget Comment / finding Expense # 1234, from 3-Jan for Four fences Invoice 123 from 1- Jan for \$100. \$1,000 Acme Store for four Agrees to activity Construction of fenced and shaded playground, item 1.5 Fencing.
+(Y/N) Expenditure was recorded in the IP's accounting records and reflected in a certified FACE form in the period in which it was incurred (Y/N) Price paid for goods or services against United Nations agreed standard rates (if readily available) and according to budget Comment / finding Expense # 1234, from 3-Jan for Four fences Invoice 123 from 1- Jan for \$100. \$1,000 Agrees to activity Construction of fenced and shaded playground, item 1.5 Fencing.
 Yes, Payment request was approved by the Finance Manager, Invoice and payment request signed by the Project manager.
 Check signed by Finance director and Office manager.
 Yes, agreed to the download from the IP's system that makes up the FACE form amounts.
-Viewed check # 123 from 13- Jan for \$1,000 and agreed it to the January bank statement.
+Viewed check # 123 from 13-Jan for \$1,000 and agreed it to the January bank statement.
 The invoice was coded to fund A123, which is the fund used to record UNICEF funded project - Construction of playground.
 The same fund # was used to record the transaction in the IP accounting system.
 Yes, the invoice and payment were incurred and recorded in January.
 The FACE form is for Jan-Mar.